-Oko, an LGBTIQ activist who has been working for many years in Ghana, reported the situation of a young man attacked by a mob in the Bono East Region of Ghana.150 He was publicly outed as a gay man and was beaten.
+Oko, an LGBTIQ activist who has been working for many years in Ghana, reported the situation of a young man attacked by a mob in the Bono East Region of Ghana.144 He was publicly outed as a gay man and was beaten.
 The townspeople performed rituals on him, aiming to alter his sexual orientation.
 This man had to flee the neighborhood and his thriving business.
 He was taken in by Oko, who housed him in a hotel for two months.
 Oko said:

 He was so [well-known] in his town, and the case was all over the news.
 I couldn't leave him to kill himself - he was in his prime.
 He has been having suicidal thoughts and he told me, 'Life is not worth living anymore.'
-151

-Given people's perceptions about how LGBTIQ persons may appear, one activist told OutRight that effeminate and feminine-presenting men are at particular risk of public attacks: "They've done nothing, but just by the way they appear; they're perceived to be gay.
+Given people's perceptions about how LGBTIQ persons may appear, one activist told Outright that effeminate and feminine-presenting men are at particular risk of public attacks: "They've done nothing, but just by the way they appear; they're perceived to be gay.
 They get harassed, including physical harassment."
-152
+146 five others.
+He drew a knife on me and said I should give him my phone.
+He said if I didn't, he will attack me and say that I tried to have sex with him.
+I was dumbfounded and I couldn't move.
+They took my phone.
+Later, I reported to his family, and he made the public outcry that I wanted to have sex with him.
+It was an embarrassment for my family and me.147